 A week ago I sat in a gathering of young and seasoned minds, all working in the communication field.
 Most were in Public Relations,it was a PR meet, greet and mentor.
 So many different areas of the field was represented.
 Some were in Crisis Management, Brand management, many employed by global agencies and much more.
 A small group of us sat and discussed issues such as the latest fall from grace in the world of media and corporate culture, I found myself intrigued.
 I missed that world… I missed academia… I had missed sitting amongst great thinkers and dreamers and creators.
 I felt normal as if I was in my element.
 I went home and started thinking about the past 3 years of my life.
 Had I learned anything?
 Indeed I did.
 I must admit I had forgotten how to be observant and how to think critically.

 Communication: The text books will tell you that, communication is not a one or two directional thing, it’s cyclical.
 What I have found to the point of utter frustration, is that there are far too many holes in lines of communication.
 Many of which start with one person not liking their counterparts.
 Unfortunately, this is also counterproductive, because the staff is often confused as to whom to go to for help.
 Adding to that, is getting two different answers for the managers.
 The very same managers that demand that you communicate with them, with clarity.
-Even more damaging is when that poor information sharing doesn’t making it to your boss’s meeting… and somehow it’s someone else’s fault.
+Even more damaging is when that poor information sharing doesn’t make it to your boss’s meeting… and somehow it’s someone else’s fault.
 Was it not his or her job to check on the progress long before the meeting?

 Management: Nothing frustrates me more than poor or bad management.
 In fact, it frustrates and destroys the work environment, poisoning the staff that is supposed to be guided or trained a new skill.
 What does it mean for the future of that agency or company?
 You be the judge…